ToolDreamer: Instilling LLM Reasoning Into Tool Retrievers: Related Work

-\textbf{Targeted Tool Retrieval via Auxiliary Information Generation} Recently, there has been an uptick in methods for generating better search requests for tool retrieval.
-We identify three studies in this regard \cite{kachuee-etal-2025-improving, chen-etal-2024-invoke, braunschweiler-etal-2025-toolreagt}. \citet{chen-etal-2024-invoke} propose a \textit{training-free} framework where, instead of generating tools, they \textit{generate queries} from tool descriptions.
+\textbf{Tool Retrieval With Auxiliary Information.} Recently, there has been an uptick in methods for generating better search requests for tool retrieval. \citet{chen-etal-2024-invoke} propose a \textit{training-free} framework where, instead of generating tools, they \textit{generate queries} from tool descriptions.
 These queries are then appended to the tool description to form an augmented target for test-time questions.
-While the tool set now contains useful additional information, it comes in the form of queries, which, as we have shown (Fig. \ref{fig:motivation}), is a suboptimal target for retrieval due to their nuanced nature. \citet{braunschweiler-etal-2025-toolreagt} propose a \textit{training-free} \textit{ReAct} \cite{yao2023react} agent that iteratively refines the query and tool set provided by the retriever.
+While the tool set now contains additional useful information, it comes in the form of queries, which, as we have shown (Fig. \ref{fig:motivation}), is a suboptimal target for retrieval due to their nuanced nature. \citet{braunschweiler-etal-2025-toolreagt} propose a \textit{training-free} \textit{ReAct} \cite{yao2023react} agent that iteratively refines the query and tool set provided by the retriever.
 Similar to us, this framework uses an LLM to suggest potential tools for a query.
 However, they do not optimise their retriever using these potential tools, relying instead on several rounds of LLM reasoning, which can in turn accrue cost, particularly for API-based models. \citet{kachuee-etal-2025-improving} is the most similar to us in ideology.
 They leverage an LLM's commonsense knowledge to generate hypothetical tool descriptions for retrieval, and also train their LLM through SFT (Supervised Fine-Tuning) to generate high-quality tools.
 The key difference between our methods is that they train their LLM for tool-generation, using query-tool similarity (suboptimal as explained), and ignore retriever optimisation.
-Our proposed framework is inherently different from the works mentioned above.
+Our proposed framework is inherently different from these works.
 As the retriever is not optimized for matching hypothetical tool descriptions to real tools, resulting in suboptimal retrieval performance, we propose a novel framework that fine-tunes the retriever and improves the performance with better retrieval query design.